-General and administrative expenses decreased during the year ended December 31, 2018 compared to the prior year.
-This decrease was due to a reduction in bad debt expense related to our GND and Peloton businesses.
+General and administrative expenses decreased during the year ended December 31, 2019 compared to the prior year.
+This decrease was due to a reduction in employee expenses, consulting fees and travel expenses due to our corporate reorganization and exit from non-core businesses.